 This content has been automatically translated from Ukrainian.

-Cansin (sanshin) is a traditional musical instrument from Okinawa, a group of islands south of the main islands of Japan.
-The name "sanshin" translates as "three strings", which reflects the structure of the instrument.
+Sanshin (sanshin) is a traditional musical instrument from Okinawa, a group of islands south of the main islands of Japan.
+The name "sanshin" translates to "three strings," reflecting the structure of the instrument.

-Sansin has a long neck and a small resonant body that is traditionally covered with snake skin.
-The instrument is played using a plectrum, usually using a wide range of techniques.
+The sanshin has a long neck and a small resonant body, which is traditionally covered with snake skin.
+Playing the instrument is done using a plectrum, typically employing a wide range of techniques.

-The instrument has roots in the Chinese instrument sangxian and was brought to Okinawa as part of a cultural exchange between regions.
-It served as the basis for the Japanese shamisen instrument.
+The instrument has roots in the Chinese instrument sanxian and was brought to Okinawa as part of a cultural exchange between regions.
+It served as the basis for the Japanese instrument shamisen.

-Sanshin is an important part of Okinawan traditional music and its dance art, and can be heard frequently in popular songs from Okinawa.
+The sanshin is an important part of traditional Okinawan music and its dance art, and it can often be heard in popular songs from Okinawa.

 This post doesn't have any additions from the author yet.